kvnang/kevinang/app/src/posts/netlify-deploy-git-contributors/index.md

 title: How a git contributor can deploy on Netlify for free
 date: 2022-10-08
 status: published
+excerpt: Using build hooks and GitHub actions, we can have a non-team member trigger an automatic deploy on Netlify for free, which would otherwise cost $19 per month.
 ---

 Recently, in around May 2022, [Netlify](https://www.netlify.com) introduced [pricing changes](https://www.netlify.com/blog/changes-to-our-recent-pricing-update/) which upset a large portion of its community, especially the non-enterprise-but-paying ones.
 Now, if someone who is not part of the Netlify's paying team member makes a commit to a Netlify project, it won't auto deploy anymore.
 A paying team member can either manually approve the deploy, or splash out a whopping **$19 / git contributor / month** for automatic approval.